Handmade limited edition books

 The Kiss.
-Eight erotic linocuts by Julio César Peña Peralta, with an introduction in a letterpress printed booklet by Steve Miller, gathered, along with an title page and introductory page, into a silvery portfolio enclosure created by Anna Embree.
-This edition is limited to 30 copies, with the title page numbered and signed by the artist.
+Eight erotic linocuts by Cuban artist Julio César Peña Peralta, with an introduction by Steve Miller, gathered, along with an title page and introductory page, into a silvery portfolio enclosure created by Anna Embree.
+This edition is limited to 28 copies, with the title page numbered and signed by the artist.
 This work has been in the hopper for five years while awaiting the linocuts, and then the pandemic, but well worth the wait for the maker.
-The letterpress work was recently finished at the Penland School of Craft, and the sheets are now in the hands of bookbinder Anna Embree for her design consideration and execution.
-We are extremely happy with the results!
-This will be available in 2021!
+The letterpress work was done at the Penland School of Craft, and the sheets are now in the hands of bookbinder Anna Embree for her design consideration and execution of a gorgeous portfolio.